nats-io/nats.ws/README.md

 to reconnect to a server over a period of time, and thus preventing a ["Thundering Herd"](https://docs.nats.io/developing-with-nats/reconnect/random).

-The relationship between these is:
+The relationship between these are:

 - If `reconnectDelayHandler` is specified, the client will wait the value returned by this function.
 No other value will be taken into account.